Flutterwave/Node-v3/documentation/misc.md

 ## Initiate BVN Consent

-This describes how to initiate bvn consent flow for your customer.
+This section describes how to initiate bvn consent flow for your customer.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');